NorwegianVeterinaryInstitute/BioinfTraining/assembly.md

 # Genome assembly

-For the assembly part of this course, we will follow the assembly exercises that are part of the INF-BIOx121 course at the University of Oslo.
+For the assembly part of this course, we will follow the assembly exercises that are part of the [IN-BIOSX000](https://in-biosx000.readthedocs.io/en/2018/) at the University of Oslo.

 [Link to the relevant pages](https://github.com/karinlag/INF-BIOx121/tree/2017/Assembly/practicals)